 This workshop will take a deep dive into high-performance glazing & shading, applicable to the local NE climate.
 Is it appropriate to use double-skin facade vs single-skin high-performance glazing?
 When and how?
 The case study of Dartmouth Dana Hall will examine lessons learned and strategies for designing and detailing high-performance glazing and shading building envelope.

 4 AIA HSW CEUs

-D. Vascular Materials for Building Envelopes as Heat Exchangers
+D. Material Approaches for Building Envelopes as Heat Exchangers